 The bill requires a couple things that the pro sports leagues have lobbied for — a requirement for “official league data,” which is dissected and criticized here, as well as the requirement that sportsbooks provide leagues with “real-time” data, which is another onerous provision.

 Despite not having any previous gambling in the state, Virginia made good on its expectations of taking bets in early 2021 when we saw four online sportsbooks start accepting wagers via the internet.
-Virginia has the potential of being a huge market in the US with nearly 9 million residents and the possibility of up to 17 online sportsbooks when they reach full maturity.
+Virginia has the potential of being a huge market in the US with nearly 9 million residents.

 This page will be updated with developments as they occur.